shedrah/FlappyBird/README.md

-Basic version of FlappyBird game recreated with youtube tutorials.
+Basic version of FlappyBird game, created using youtube tutorials.